johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ### bun

 ```
-Post processing finished in 13.935 seconds
+Post processing finished in 12.367 seconds
-Done in 14.31s.
+Done in 12.72s.
 ```

-I haven't done any formal benchmarking, but it looks like Bun is about 33% faster than ts-node for this usecase.
+I haven't done any formal benchmarking, but it looks like Bun is about 50% faster than ts-node for this usecase.
 That's pretty good.
 It's also worth expanding on how this breaks down.

 You'll notice in the logs above there's two log entries; the "Post processing" reflects the time taken to run the `main` function.
 The "Done" reflects the time taken to run the `bun` command end to end.

 What does this tell us?

-First of all, running code in ts-node takes 17 seconds, compared to 14 seconds with Bun.
-So Bun is about 20% faster at running code.
+First of all, running code in ts-node takes 17 seconds, compared to 12 seconds with Bun.
+So Bun is about 40% faster at running code.

 The end to end is 19 seconds with ts-node, compared to 14 seconds with Bun.
-So Bun is about 33% faster at running code.
+So Bun is about 50% faster end to end.
 There's two parts to this; the time taken to compile the code and the time taken to start up.
 We're doing type checking with ts-node; which if deactivated would make a difference.

-However, when you look at the difference between the end to end runtime and code runtime with Bun, it's a mere 0.375 seconds. ts-node clocks in at 2.43 seconds for the same.
+However, when you look at the difference between the end to end runtime and code runtime with Bun, it's a mere 0.353 seconds. ts-node clocks in at 2.43 seconds for the same.
 So ts-node is about 6.5 times slower at starting up.
 That's a pretty big difference.

 ## Conclusion

 Moving from ts-node to Bun was a pretty easy process.
 I was able to do it in a few hours.
 I was able to run the app locally and in GitHub Actions.
 And I was able to run the app in less time.

+This all makes me feel very positive about Bun.
+I'm looking forward to using it more in the future.